 We already know the benefits of coconut oil for constipation, but using turmeric may be an easier method for those who can’t tolerate coconut well in their diets.

+As mentioned above, turmeric can cause some stomach upset.
 A small dose of turmeric in capsule form once or twice a day is a great place to begin when trying to treat digestion issues.

 Watch as symptoms improve or worsen to determine the proper dose for your needs.